This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Never Start with the Floor

 If you start the dusting process with the floor after rolling up your sleeves, then you are definitely going the wrong way.
 You should never start this cleaning task with the floor of the place.
 You should always start from the topmost place which is the ceiling and the walls (you can use a broom for it), then move towards the floor and vacuum it at last.

 There is just some logic behind this.
 The dust from walls and ceilings ends up on the floor, so if you clean the floor before the ceilings you have to clean the floor again.

 Why environment-friendly cleaning products?
 Of course for causing less harm to yourself and the environment.
 Also, cleaning products containing chemicals deteriorate the condition of the things with time on which they are used.

-Avoid the cleaning products containing ingredients such as sodium hydroxide, phthalates, ammonia, chlorine and other such ingredients which are harmful to you.
+Avoid the cleaning products containing ingredients such as sodium hydroxide, phthalates, ammonia, chlorine and other such ingredients that are harmful to you.

 Use Proper Dusting Tools

 You need to use tools that will grab and actually clear the dust, instead of just shifting its place or moving it around.
 Some important dusting tools you must have: